PantherPat/recipe-search-node-captstone/README.md

 # Recipe Search Node Capstone **

-The RecipePal app is designed to populate recipe based off of ingredients you would like to use.
+The RecipePal app is designed to populate recipes based off of ingredients you would like to use.
+Simply put in the the ingredients and the app will generate dishes that have at least one of the ingredients in it.

 ## Screenshots